 There was no outlook written for Stephen Paea in 2016.
 Check out the latest news below for more on his current fantasy value.

 Bye Week: 7

 Stephen Paea Contract Information:

-Signed with the Browns in September of 2016.
+Signed a contract with the Cowboys in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Stephen Paea – simply subscribe now.